-- 82. The objectives of the Regional Nodes, as identified by symbol shown on Map 1H, are: - (1) To recognize Strategic Growth Areas in the Region which are an integral component of the Regional Urban Structure, and are historic downtown areas, or contain or are planned for a concentration of public service facilities (i.e. hospitals, universities) and/or transit-supportive, high density uses. - (2) To leverage infrastructure investments and the development of public service facilities to support forecasted growth. - (3) To provide a range and mix of transit-supportive uses, such as residential, retail, office and public uses that supports the area in a pedestrian-oriented urban environment. - (4) To reflect and reinforce Local Urban Structures. - 82.1 The Regional Nodes as identified are shown on Map 1H by symbol are as follows: - (1) Primary Regional Nodes are delineated on Map 1H and Map 6 and that are planned to accommodate growth and contain a concentration of public service facilities or transit-supportive high-density mixed uses, or which perform a regional transit network function at a scale appropriate for their context: - a) Uptown Core, Oakville; - b) Trafalgar Urban Core, Oakville

-- bc) Hospital District, Oakville;

-- d) Palermo Village, Oakville; and

-- e) Neyagawa Urban Core, Oakville;

-- f) Dundas Urban Core, Oakville; and

-- eg) Milton Education Village Innovation District, Milton.
+- 82. The objectives of the Regional Nodes, as shown on Map 1H, are: - (1) To recognize Strategic Growth Areas in the Region which are an integral component of the Regional Urban Structure, and are historic downtown areas, or contain or are planned for a concentration of public service facilities (i.e. hospitals, universities) and/or transit-supportive, high density uses. - (2) To leverage infrastructure investments and the development of public service facilities to support forecasted growth. - (3) To provide a range and mix of transit-supportive uses, such as residential, retail, office and public uses that supports the area in a pedestrian-oriented urban environment. - (4) To reflect and reinforce Local Urban Structures. - 82.1 Regional Nodes are shown on Map 1H as follows: - (1) Primary Regional Nodes are delineated on Map 1H and Map 6 and are planned to accommodate growth and contain a concentration of public service facilities or transit-supportive high-density mixed uses, or which perform a regional transit network function at a scale appropriate for their context: - a) Uptown Core, Oakville; - b) Trafalgar Urban Core, Oakville - c) Hospital District, Oakville; - d) Palermo Village, Oakville; - e) Neyagawa Urban Core, Oakville; - f) Dundas Urban Core, Oakville; and - g) Milton Education Village Innovation District, Milton. - (2) Secondary Regional Nodes are identified by symbol on Map 1H and are historic downtown areas or villages, and/or are intended to be a focus for growth through mixed use intensification at a scale appropriate for their context:

-- e) Uptown Urban Centre, Burlington.

-- (2) Secondary Regional Nodes are identified by symbol on Map 1H and that are historic downtown areas or villages, and/or are intended to be a focus for growth through mixed use intensification at a scale appropriate for their context:

-- a) Neyagawa Urban Core, Oakville;

 - a) Uptown Urban Centre, Burlington;

 - b) Kerr Village, Oakville;

 - c) Bronte Village, Oakville;

 - d) Downtown Oakville;

 - e) Downtown Urban Centre, Burlington;

 - f) Downtown Georgetown, Halton Hills; and

 - g) Guelph Street Corridor, Halton Hills.